 The shoot started in Milwaukee, WI and continued through Illinois, Iowa, Nebraska, Wyoming and ended in Utah where the majority of the film was shot.
-During this time, Dan, Brian, Leann and Kat ran into so many wonderful people who allowed them access to their businesses, gave them food and cheered them on.
-They were fortunate not to be turned down for any request as they went from location to location.
-"Everyone was really helpful and genuinely wanted us to succeed." said Dan about the trip.
-"We called ahead to the Cheyenne Historical Foundation to ask about the giant boots that were scattered around the city and when we got there, they gave us t-shirts, a tour, the history...everything.
+In the beginning, the group would stop, set up for a shot, shoot, break it down and drive again for sometimes hours before the next shot.
+During this time, Dan, Brian, Leann and Kat encountered many wonderful people who allowed them access to their businesses, gave them food and cheered them on.
+Though the actual production was hectic, extremely challenging and a lot more tiring than anyone had really expected, they were fortunate not to be turned down for any request as they went from location to location.
+"Everyone was really helpful and genuinely wanted us to succeed," said Dan about the trip.
+"We called ahead to the Cheyenne Historical Foundation to ask about the giant boots that were scattered around the city.
+When we got there, they gave us t-shirts, a tour, the history...everything.
 They were very warm and inviting."

-Once they got to Utah, they finally got a chance to settle into a base camp.
+Upon arriving in Utah, they finally got a chance to settle into a base camp.
 The shoot started to take shape and everyone knew their role.
 Brian kept a strong focus as director, actor and cinematographer while Dan kept the production moving in a well organized fashion as he wore the producer, production manager, sound recorder and camera operator hats.
-Leann and Kat helped out as production assistants and grips when they weren't busy acting or preparing for a scene.
+Leann and Kat helped out as production assistants and grips when they were not acting or preparing for a scene.

-Leann Slaby researched her character to great depths and came to the production with real professionalism despite having to 'help out' with so many other production elements.
-Commenting on Leann's contribution to production, Brian says: "The conditions were very difficult, but she stayed focused on her character and was always ready when called upon.
+Leann Slaby researched her character to great depths and came to the production with real professionalism despite having to 'help out' with many other production elements.
+Commenting on Leann's contribution to production, Brian says, "The conditions were very difficult, but she stayed focused on her character and was always ready when called upon.
 She never forgot her character's purpose and she was very insightful when it came to her movements, interactions and reactions.
-I don't think most actors would have handled it the way she did.
-She'd never been involved in a production with such a low budget before."
+You have to though, under these conditions, and I don't think most actors would have handled it the way she did.
+She'd never been involved in such a low-budget production before."

-Experiencing The Thickness of Delirium is an all encompassing experience.
+Experiencing The Thickness of Delirium is an all-encompassing experience.
 Thank you for sharing your time, your energy, your eyes, ears, and souls with us.